BiomedicalMachineLearning/SkinSpatial/README.md

 STRISH pipeline consists of three major steps.

    **Step 1:** Run cell detection for RNAScope data using series of nonoverlapped windows with QuPath.
 For generality, the size of scanning windows are initially set to 10% of of the whole scan image.
 Then gradually the detection window sizes are scaled down until the number of cell detected in each [window](#window_scan) are less than a threshold (default value is 10 cells per window).
-More illustration about this of STRISH process can be found [here](STRISH/QuPath_pipelines/README.md)
+More illustrations about this of STRISH process can be found [here](STRISH/QuPath_pipelines/README.md)

    **Step 2:** Run a [Python proces](STRISH/Python_pipelines/RNAscope_CCC_analysis_pipeline.ipynb) to computationally calculate ligand-receptor local co-expression level of two pairs of target markers.
 For the pair of ligand-receptor which two markes come from two separated scanning image, [image registration](STRISH/Python_pipelines/Images_registration.ipynb) is required before evaluating local co-expression level in the tissue.
 The final outcome is visualize by the heatmap.